mschnee/mister/README.md

 ## How does this even work?

 It helps to read up on how [node resolves module names](https://nodejs.org/api/modules.html#modules_loading_from_node_modules_folders).
 The TLDR version is that, given `require('module-name')`, node will essentially walk up the filesystem until it discoveres a path matching `node_modules/module-name`.

 Using `package/node_modules` to structure your monorepository means you can leverage this to `require('your-monorepository-package')` from inside of any other monorepository package, and also let you `require('external-dependency')` installed to your top-level `node_modules` folder.

 ## Caveats
-A number of modules, like `app-root-dir`, make assumptions about where they are located and can return incorrect path resuilts.
+A number of modules, like `app-root-dir`, make assumptions about where they are located and can return incorrect path results.

 Even worse, some like `uglifyjs-webpack-plugin` can break your builds because they will write files assuming they have ownership of the package-local `node_modules` entry, creating directories and files that don't actually exist, and breaking subsequent runs.